“A young man following a mere ‘spotted path’ from the south into the untamed wilderness.”

 Hartland Original Town Lines – 1820

-Several of the many early West Hartland Families were noted in the 1911-1912 East Somerset County Registry and are presented below as written with edits and a link to further details on their respective family lineage, when available, on our Family Tree Page.
+Several of the early West Hartland Families were noted in the 1911-1912 East Somerset County Registry and are presented below as written with edits and a link to further details on their respective family lineage, when available, on our Family Tree Page.

 James Fuller, Sr (1784-1845) was the first permanent settler of the town of Hartland.
 Fuller came from Exeter, New Hampshire in 1802 and was prominent in the early affairs of the settlement.
 The region was an utter wilderness with very few inhabitants for many miles and it is even related that while he was clearing his land he was obliged to go for nearly ten miles to get his ax ground.
 Mr. Fuller’s first wife was Rebecca Lancey of Palmyra (1793-1829) and to them were born the following children; (John) Warren Fuller, Thomas Fuller, James Fuller Jr, Elizabeth Fuller (m.
 Hiram Burrill) & George Fuller.
 Following Rebecca’s death, James remarried to Elizabeth Lancey, a younger sister of his first wife.
 Their children were; George L. Fuller, Samuel Fuller, Josiah Fuller, Edward Fuller & Rebecca Fuller (m.
 John Larrabee).

-Peleg Thompson (1789-1869) moved into the town during the early days of its development and settled and cleared the farm now occupied by his grandson, Fred Thompson.
+Peleg Thompson (1789-1869) moved into the town during the early days of its development and settled and cleared the farm now (in 1912) occupied by his grandson, Fred Thompson.
 He built a log house at first, as did most of the first comers to the town, and later replaced it with a frame structure.
-Mr. Thompson cleared much of the farm and his son, Prince Thompson, completed the clearing and built the large two story house which now occupies the farm.
+Mr. Thompson cleared much of the farm and his son Prince Thompson completed the clearing and built the large two story house which now occupies the farm.
 Mr. Thompson brought up a family of seven children.